microsoft/FluidFramework/docs/tutorials/dice-roller.md

 2. Provide `this.createAndAttachComponent(...)` and `this.getComponent(...)` functions for easier creation and access to other components.
 3. Provide the following setup overrides
-   - `componentInitializingFirstTime()` - only called the first time a component is initialized
+   - `initializingFirstTime()` - only called the first time a component is initialized
    - `existing()` - called every time except the first time a component is initialized
    - `opened()` - called every time a component is initialized.
 After `create` and `existing`.